kaiforward/Project3GI/README.md

 }
 ```

-After all these changes we can push all out migrations to Heroku by using the following command:
+After all these changes, I pushed my migrations to Heroku by using the following command:
 ```
 heroku run --app YOUR_HEROKU_APP python manage.py migrate --settings=setting.staging
 ```

-To populate the database with objects we have already created we use this command to extract the data:
+To populate the database with objects I have already created I use this command to extract the data:
 ```
 python manage.py dumpdata --natural-foreign -e contenttypes -e auth.Permission --indent=4 > db.json --settings=settings.dev
 ```